 Introducing Imaging Technology

-- Research the history and development of photography.
+- Research the history and development of imaging technology.

-- Produce an image using the Rule of Thirds.
+- Capture an image using the rule of thirds.

 - Produce an image using balance.